KnapsackPro/docs.knapsackpro.com/_posts/2021-04-23-have-you-ever-used-rubys-object-method.md

 Have you used `#method` in Ruby before?
 Can you think of other interesting situations it could prove handy?
 Please share in the comments below!

-If your project suffers from long CI builds you can address this with [Knapsack Pro](https://knapsackpro.com/?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=using-ruby-object-method).
+If your project suffers from long CI builds, you can address this with [Knapsack Pro](https://knapsackpro.com/?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=have-you-ever-used-rubys-object-method).
 Be the hero in your team by streamlining your CI process and [improving the developer productivity](https://knapsackpro.com/?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=using-ruby-object-method)!